 Home Wi-Fi mesh systems: Considerations before buying

-Mesh networks are very useful in larger homes, or where there's a lot of area to cover.
+Mesh networks come into their own in larger homes, or where there's a lot of area to cover.
 It's also worth considering the materials used in the construction of your home.
 Modern homes often have internal walls which are not solid brick.
 This allows Wi-Fi signals to move more easily as the signals are able to pass through them.

-However 5GHz Wi-Fi, which offers the best speed, is blocked more easily by any material in their way, even if that's mostly plasterboard.
-Slower 2.4GHz wireless does a better job with walls, but won't let you stream 4K video, say, and download speeds will be lower.
+However 5GHz Wi-Fi, which offers the best speed, is blocked more easily by any material in their way, especially plasterboard.
+Slower 2.4GHz wireless does a better job with walls, but won't let you stream 4K video, for example, and download speeds will be lower.

 One final note about speed testing.
 For simplicity we tested each device individually in the room in which it was placed â an office in this case â and then again as far away from that spot as possible in the master bedroom.
 These tests used the Speedtest.net app on an iPhone X rather than any internal diagnostic tools in the device apps themselves.
 The speed tests were done on the same day, and close together to remove any possible environmental or congestion-based inconsistencies.